Le0Michine/Carcassone-counter/README.md

 1. Add and remove players (max players count = 6)
 2. Edit player color
 3. One form for all items (towns, roads, monasteries, fields)
-4. Included cathdrals and inns
+4. Included cathedrals and inns
+5. Ability to undo last turn